cblevins/f18-intro-us/policies.md

 **Academic Integrity**

 All students are responsible for understanding and complying with Northeastern University’s policy on Academic Integrity.
-Cheating or plagiarism of any kind will not be tolerated and will be immediately referred to the Office of Student Council and Conflict Resolution.
-For more details, see <http://www.northeastern.edu/osccr/academic-integrity-policy/>.
+Cheating or plagiarism of any kind will not be tolerated and will be immediately referred to the Office of Student Council and Conflict Resolution, For more details, see <http://www.northeastern.edu/osccr/academic-integrity-policy/>.